 Today, many of our top brands manufacture their shoes in European or continental sizes.
-We have written a series guides on our biggest and best loved EU sized names, answering common questions in this area.
+We have written a series of guides on our biggest and best loved EU sized names, answering common questions in this area.
 These include our Birkenstock fitting guide and an in depth look at How Rieker Shoes Fit.
-Also back by popular demand is our updated fitting guide to Fly London Boots, which is well worth a read before investing in their lovely boots.
+Also back by popular demand is our updated Fly London Fitting Guide, which is well worth a read before investing in their lovely boots.

 But why is this an issue?

 Therefore, for any women’s shoe made in the UK size system, there would often be 14-17 different sizes required for each style.
-However, when producing women’s shoes in EU sizes, there may be just 7-9 sizes to span the full range of possibilities.
+However, when producing women’s shoes in EU sizes, there may be just 7-9 sizes making up the full range.

 For many brands, manufacturing in EU sizes represents a cost-effective solution.
 The big problem comes when European sized shoes are marketed in the UK and the USA, where customers expect to see familiar sizes printed on the box front.
 Unfortunately, some brands will cut corners and oversimplify the size conversion (e.g. 1 UK size is equal to 1 EU size) and this can be very unhelpful.

 This is a really common misconception and the source of a lot of problems for online shoppers.
 Many major brands and retailers have reinforced the exact-match size translation over time – because its simpler to advertise products this way.
 Very few retailers advertise shoes in the Original Manufactured Size and instead provide you with their own translation, to keep things simple.

 |36 = 3||38 = 5||40 = 7||42 = 9|